 Noise from barking dogs is the most common complaint received by Council.
-If you are annoyed by noise from a neighbours barking dog(s) you are advised to talk to your neighbour.
-If the barking persists you should contact a community justice centre who can initiate mediation.
-If mediation fails you may contact Council and a Council ranger will investigate and decide what action is most appropriate in the circumstances.
+If you are annoyed by noise from a neighbour's barking dog(s), you are advised to talk to your neighbour.
+If the barking persists, you should contact a community justice centre who can initiate mediation.
+If mediation fails, you may contact Council, and a Council ranger will investigate and decide the most appropriate action.

 Any citizen may initiate action independently of council by seeking a noise abatement order from the local court.
 To apply for a noise abatement order, contact your local court.
 Your local court can tell you what information the court needs for them to consider issuing an order.
-Contact details for your local court are in the White Pages under 'Local Courts' or on the Lawlink website.
+Contact details for your local court can be found at www.localcourt.nsw.gov.au.